Fallowfield Campus: Ashburne Hall

 The Grade II listed Ashburne Hall was founded in 1900 by Samuel Alexander, R. D. Darbishire, C. P. Scott and Alice B. Cooke as a hall of residence for women students.
 (Two halls for men had already been founded in association with Owens College.)
 It was first located at Ashburne House in Victoria Park (donated by R. D. Darbishire for the purpose) and remained there until the removal to "The Oaks" (which was then renamed Ashburne Hall) in 1910.
 The new site was on Wilmslow Road at the corner of Old Hall Lane, Fallowfield.

 By 1930 the hall had been extended by new buildings and enriched by the bequest from Lord Morley of his personal library.
 At a later date Sheavyn House was built in the grounds and commemorates Dr Sheavyn who had been warden of the hall.

-Ladybarn House
+Ladybarn House by Almero Student

 Ladybarn House is on the corner of Moseley Road and Wilmslow Road.
 It was bought from the University of Manchester, by Development Securities plc. and Accrue in 2011.
 It was purchased for around £7 million on a long lease from the university.
 It consists of 117 bedrooms situated on the floors above six retail units.

+Ladybarn House is a purpose-built student accommodation (PBSA) building in Fallowfield, Manchester, England.
+It is located at 2 Moseley Road, Fallowfield, Manchester, M14 6ND, close to the University of Manchester and Manchester Metropolitan University campuses.